1826–1837 cholera pandemic: 1830s

-The second cholera pandemic spread from Russia to the rest of Europe, claiming hundreds of thousands of lives.
+The second cholera pandemic spread from the Russian Empire to the rest of Europe, claiming hundreds of thousands of lives.
 By 1831, the epidemic had infiltrated Russia's main cities and towns.
 Russian soldiers brought the disease to Poland in February 1831.
 There were reported to have been 250,000 cases of cholera and 100,000 deaths in Russia.
-In 1831, it is estimated that up to 100,000 deaths occurred in Hungary.
+In 1831, it is estimated that up to 100,000 deaths occurred in the Kingdom of Hungary.

 The cholera epidemic struck Warsaw during the November Uprising between 16 May and 20 August 1831; 4,734 people fell ill and 2,524 died.
 The epidemic of cholera brought to Poland and East Prussia by Russian soldiers forced Prussian authorities to close their borders to Russian transports.
 There were Cholera Riots in the Russian Empire caused by the government's anticholera measures.

 By early 1831, frequent reports of the spread of the pandemic in Russia prompted the British government to issue quarantine orders for ships sailing from Russia to British ports.
 By late summer, with the disease appearing more likely to spread to Britain, its Board of Health, in accordance with the prevailing miasma theory, issued orders recommending as a preventive the burning of "decayed articles, such as rags, cordage, papers, old clothes, hangings...filth of every description removed, clothing and furniture should be submitted to copious effusions of water, and boiled in a strong ley (lye); drains and privies thoroughly cleansed by streams of water and chloride of lime...free and continued admission of fresh air to all parts of the house and furniture should be enjoined for at least a week".

 Based on the reports of two English doctors who had observed the epidemic in Saint Petersburg, the Board of Health published a detailed description of the disease's symptoms and onset: